 Major Dundee (1965)

 The critical success of Ride the High Country had made Sam Peckinpah a credit-worthy director (at least that's what the people of Columbia Pictures thought) so for the first time in his career he was offered a fairly high budget to make a movie.
-The original screenplay, written by Julian Fink (who would later become one of the creators of Dirty Harry) left a lot to be desired, but Peckinpah thought the offer to direct the movie, was the chance of a lifetime.
-Instead, Major Dundee became one of the worst experiences in a director's life: even before shooting had started, Columbia cut the $ 4,5 million back with one third, his material was edited against his will, and the studio further demolished his work.
+Peckinpah thought the offer to direct the movie, was the chance of a lifetime.
+Instead, Major Dundee became one of the worst experiences in the director's life: even before shooting had started, Columbia cut the $ 4,5 million back with one third, his material was edited against his will, and the studio further demolished his work.
 At least, that's what popular myths about the movie say.
-According to some - among them his biographer David Webble - Peckinpah is as much responsible for the final product as the studio or his producer, Jerry Bresler.

 Major Amos Dundee is a Union officer who is sent to a remote outpost during the closing days of the Civil War to look after a prison full of Confederate soldiers.
 After a bloody Apache raid in which an entire regiment is massacred, Dundee organizes a search-and-destroy mission.
 With so many soldiers killed, he's forced to enlist every soul he can get, including thieves, drunks, no-goods and even the prisoners he was supposed to watch over.
 Among the Confederate prisoners, is his former classmate at West Point, Captain Benjamin Tyree, who promises to follow Dundee until Sierra Charriba, the leader of the marauding Apaches, is killed (and not a single day longer).
 Dundee leads his troops deep into Mexico, where they're not exactly welcomed by the French army occupying the country ...